 - Keep clear boundaries.
 Doing everything from home makes things muddled.
 Set clear time and space boundaries for different tasks where possible so your attention isn’t pulled about by competing things.
 A good routine will help.

 - Take time in the day to reflect – how are you feeling today?
 What’s working well?
 What needs are being met?
-Have a look at the different ways you can meet your emotional needs by accessing the resources on our website.
+Have a look at the different ways you can meet your emotional needs on our dedicated webpage

 - Learn and practice relaxation techniques (see our video on Mindful Breathing).
 By directing your attention to techniques that physically calm both body and mind you’ll have more control over how you direct your attention – which makes it go further.